shubhajit93/shubhajit93/README.md

 - **Tech Stack**: Node.js, Express.js, Docker, Asterisk.

 ### [Outbound-Call-Gateway](https://github.com/shubhajit93/Outbound-Call-Gateway)
 - **Description**: Outbound-Call-Gateway is a Python project that implements NATS JetStream consumers and publishers.
 Currently this application is used for generating outbound calls.
 In addition, this app call be used for any system where queue mechanism is required.
+I developed this project from the very beginning.
 - **Tech Stack**: Python, NATS-Jetstream, Docker, Asterisk.

 ## 🌱 Currently Learning